jasonacox/Powerwall-Dashboard/README.md

   - Enter your latitude and longitude.
 You can use this [web page](https://jasonacox.github.io/Powerwall-Dashboard/location.html) to find your GPS location if you don't know).
   - Click "Save & test" button

-* From `Dashboard\Browse` select `New/Import`, and upload one of the dashboard files below (in [dashboards folder](https://github.com/jasonacox/Powerwall-Dashboard/tree/main/dashboards)):
+* From `Dashboard\Browse` select `New/Import`, and upload one of the dashboard files below (in [dashboards folder](dashboards)):

   1. `dashboard.json` - Dashboard with the live trend graph, monthly power graphs, an animated power flow diagram and a Powerwall+ section that includes String data, temperature, voltage and frequency graphs.
 This also includes a "grid status" graph below the animation to identify and track grid outages.
   2. `dashboard-no-animation.json` - Similar to above but without the animated power flow diagram.
   3. `dashboard-simple.json` - Similar to above but without the Powerwall+ metrics.
+  4. `dashboard-solar-only.json` - For Tesla [Solar Only](tools/solar-only/) users, similar to above but without the animated power flow diagram or the Powerwall+ metrics.

 ### Notes

 * The database queries are set to use `America/Los_Angeles` as the timezone.
-Remember to edit the database commands [influxdb.sql](influxdb/influxdb.sql) and [powerwall.yml](powerwall.yml) with your own timezone.
+Remember to edit the database commands [influxdb.sql](influxdb/influxdb.sql) with your own timezone.
 During import of dashboards into Grafana you'll be prompted to enter your timezone for queries.

 ### Upgrading